 National Center for Pharmaceutical Crops

-The new STEM Research and Learning Center (STEM) building being constructed at SFA will intensify STEM-related research that has been conducted for years through SFA’s STEM Research and Learning Center.
+The new Cole STEM Building intensifies STEM-related research that has been conducted for years through SFA’s STEM Research and Learning Center.
 Activities there are designed to recruit students who are interested in science, technology, engineering and mathematics, and prepare them to excel in STEM careers.
-Start-up support provided by the Research Development Fund
+Start-up support provided by the Research Development Fund.

 The Center of Community Research